nmc777/PLC/README.md

   Systems that use 3 Phase:
   HVAC
   Water Pumps
-  Machine Shop MAchinery
+  Machine Shop Machinery

   The heating elements (heaters) installed in a motor starter do not open during an overload.
-The heating elements themselves are not switches, but sensing components.Instead, they trigger auxillary contacts, that opens the circuit to protect the motor.
+The heating elements themselves are not switches, but sensing components.Instead, they trigger auxillary contacts, that opens the circuit to protect the motor from heat caused by excessive current.

 ---